terrytaylorbonn/terrytaylorbonn.github.io/palantir.markdown

 My favorite project has been ZiptieAI.com, a technical learning website that I created independently.
 - ZiptieAI.com explains AI drones, neural networks, CNNs, LLMs, models, and AI agents through hands-on demos, diagrams, and detailed lab notes.
-- The current focus is Palantir Foundry (Ziptieai.com/pal).
+- The current focus is Palantir Foundry (ZiptieAI.com/pal).
-- Lab notes for all demos are available at https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO.
+- Lab notes for all demos are available at drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO.

 #### Why do you want to work at Palantir?

 - I have been working on Palantir Foundry for a month.
 I have been doing Foundry demos and examples on my own (with the help of FDE).
 Foundry is the logical next step in the evolution of ZiptieAI.
 - I could make significant contributions to Palantir documentation.
-Currently I am updating ZiptieAI to show new Foundry users step-by-step (WIP) how to (1) install, (2) use, and (3) modify Palantir examples (ziptieai.com/3c.1b_pal_examples).
+Currently I am updating ZiptieAI to show new Foundry users step-by-step (WIP) how to (1) install, (2) use, and (3) modify Palantir examples (ZiptieAI.com/3c.1b_pal_examples).
 - I am proficient in Chinese (spoken and written), Russian, and German.
 I have basic skills in Ukrainian and Hebrew.
-I have spent 20 years abroad working exclusively in local private sector tech companies as a local hire.
+I spent 20 years abroad working exclusively in local private sector tech companies as a local hire.
+I appreciate Palantir's role in supporting critical government, defense, and commercial missions.